 Samsung unveils Windows 8 mobile devices, updates Note

-Samsung Electronics took the wraps off new Android and Windows devices here at IFA in Berlin on Wednesday, showing off a bigger, faster Note tablet, a new Galaxy Camera, and smartphones and tablets running Windows 8.
+Samsung Electronics has taken the wraps off new Android and Windows devices at IFA in Berlin, showing off a bigger, faster Note table, a new Galaxy Camera, and smartphones and tablets running Windows 8.

 Samsung is getting behind Microsoft's next-gen Windows with the ATIV-family, which includes the ATIV S smartphone and the ARM-based ATIV Tab, plus the Intel-based ATIV Smart PC and Smart PC Pro

 The ATIV S smartphone runs Windows Phone 8, which has a revised start screen, and also allows smartphones based on the OS to be equipped with HD screens, multi-core processors, NFC and microSD card slots.